noseka1/vertx-eventbus-wireshark-dissector/README.md

 ## Overview

 The [vertx_eventbus_dissector.lua](vertx_eventbus_dissector.lua) script allows you to analyze Vert.x EventBus communication protocol in Wireshark.
 This is the protocol used by Vert.x nodes that communicate over EventBus in clustered mode.
-See the script for more information on how to use it in Wireshark.
+See the [script](vertx_eventbus_dissector.lua) for more information on how to enable this dissector in Wireshark.

 ## Sample Capture File